 Flowers arrived limp and dead.
 I had ordered Roses, but they sent me something else.
 I don't know what they are, because they are mostly dead.
 The first impression is the one that counts.
 The recipient was very disappointed and thought it was done on purpose to piss her off.
 No replacement flowers, refund, or resending the correct ones will undo the damage.
 Thanks ProFlowers.

-My husband and I were long time customers of Proflower.com until recently.
-In May we went on their website to order flowers for my Mother in Law for Mother's Day and there was, what we thought was a great promotion "free shipping".
-"Wow" we thought this is fantastic, must be a stimulus plan to boost the ecommerce market.
+My husband and I were long time customers of Proflowers.com until recently.
+In May we went on their website to order flowers for my mother in law for Mother's Day and there was, what we thought was a great promotion "free shipping".
+"Wow" we thought this is fantastic, must be a stimulus plan to boost the e-commerce market.

 This advertisement implies that the $15 gift code is not part of any kind of purchase, or associated with any other partner.
 It asks for your e-mail and zip code which they already had for several years with my existing Proflowers.com account.
 I too couldn't understand why they would ask for it again so we never filled that information out and we were not signed up for EasySaver Rewards.

-So today I stumbled across this site which listed page after page of complaints for the same reason I lodged mine and decided to once again to respond to the original May 8th email from the Special Program Associate, this time I cc’d another Associate who's email address I discovered at the bottom of the original email.
+So today I stumbled across this site which listed page after page of complaints for the same reason I lodged mine and decided to once again to respond to the original May 8th email from the Special Program Associate, this time I CC'd another associate whose email address I discovered at the bottom of the original email.

 I received a call from the 2nd person who tried to tell me that they were very sorry for the confusion and that she was going to refund my account for any of the debits for the EasySave Rewards but we didn't have any account.
 If either of them actually read my emails they would have seen that I had already stated that.

-I told him I was going to write a bad review and his said "have fun" REALLY?!!!!!!
+I told him I was going to write a bad review and he said "have fun".
+REALLY?!!!!!!
 I am left in tears because I just wanted my cousin to get some flowers in the hospital after having her baby.
 Now I have 60 dollars tied up in pending refunds and transactions and no flowers were sent.
-What a joke..
+What a joke.

 I can't tell you how disappointed I am in this service.
 I was promised next day delivery and instead I got a message 2 days after the funeral telling me that you never delivered my flowers.
 This is outrageous and HORRIBLE customer service.